jproj3cts/DONUT-A-CPU-based-rendering-engine/README.md

 I adapted this from the code written by Andy Sloane, the original can be found here: https://www.a1k0n.net/2011/07/20/donut-math.html.

-The original was written as an obfuscated c program, so was more about form than function.
-Still it was very elegant in its function.

 To compile for yourself, simply run:
 ```
 g++ donut.c -o donut -lgdi32